datacarpentry/python-ecology-lesson/episodes/08-putting-it-all-together.md

 if you had many files to process.

 If you are still having trouble importing the data as a table using Pandas, check the documentation.
-You can open the docstring in an ipython notebook using a question mark.
+You can open the docstring in a Jupyter Notebook using a question mark.
 For example:

 ~~~